DoubleCouponDay/stickle/README.md

 ## TODO

-- explore using msys2 with windows development.
+- Propertly implement the converter into the Rusty Compiler.

 - Develop the example unit test further.

-- Develop rough glue code for converting ST to Omron XML.

-- Propertly implement the converter into the Rusty Compiler.

-- Make documentation PR for windows development.

-- Maybe clean up all the warnings when compiling stdlib from source.